Kushal-Chandar/cmake-init/include/README.md

 ## Things to Note

-- You will be able to access the header file like this "header1.h", in this case "cmake_init_lib.h"
+- You will be able to access the header file like this "header1.h", in this case "cmake_init.h"

-- The users of library will access files in the following fashion &lt;${PROJECT_NAME}/header1.h&gt;, in this case, &lt;cmake-init/cmake_init_lib.h&gt;
+- The users of library will access files in the following fashion &lt;${PROJECT_NAME}/header1.h&gt;, in this case, &lt;cmake-init/cmake_init.h&gt;